 Upon successful completion of the program, candidates will be recommended for initial certification in special education (grades 1-6).
-The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely in the liberal arts and sciences test (LAST), assessment of teaching skills - written (ATS-W), and content specialty test (s) (CST) in the area of the certificate.
+The candidate will submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examination, namely the content specialty test (CST).
 The initial certificate shall be valid for five years from its effective date.
 For the professional certificate, the candidate shall successfully complete three years of teaching experience one of which must be under the guidance of a mentor teacher.